nsclass/nsclass.github.io/_posts/2020-12-18-zooker-locking.md

 permalink: "2020/12/18/zookeeper-lock-support"
 ---

-The following logic shows how ZooKeeper is supporting a lock.
+The following pseudo logic shows how ZooKeeper is supporting a lock.
 ```
 void acquire_lock() {
   while (true) {